6 min read

 Image caption.
 To make the most of cutting back a large branch, do it during the active growing period as a lot of back budding will be simulated.

 If you have been using a sacrifice branch somewhere on your tree and you don't need it anymore, cutting it now ensures that sap is not directed there in spring and therefore not wasted as it can be used elsewhere on the tree.
-You can also maximise the full growing season to come, to assist in the healing of the scar (although with some species which heal very quickly such as Chinese maples, you may be better off cutting large branches in the latter part of spring when sap flow has reduced or the resulting scar tissue, or cambium will bulge a lot).
+You can also maximize the full growing season to come, to assist in the healing of the scar (although with some species which heal very quickly such as Chinese maples, you may be better off cutting large branches in the latter part of spring when sap flow has reduced or the resulting scar tissue, or cambium will bulge a lot).

 However if you are in need of growth where you currently don't have any, and you don't want to graft, then it is better to wait till the tree is actively growing again before removing larger branches.
 The act of doing this will undoubtedly stimulate back budding on branches but even on trunks, provided they are not too old.
 This will allow you to fill these empty spaces with growth which otherwise may never have developed.